 In principle yes, but it will depend on your qualifications.
-Each year we admit students who have studied at other Universities or Polytechnics, mainly from abroad.
-However, we do not accept students with HNC or HND qualifications directly into year 2.
+Each year we admit students who have studied at other Universities or Polytechnics, mainly from abroad, however these applications are assessed on an individual basis.

 Are your degrees Accredited?

 Yes.
 All of our BEng and BEng degrees are accredited by the Institution of Engineering and Technology.
 Students who achieve a MEng degree can immediately apply to become an Associate Member of the IET.
-Students who achieve a BEng degree of class II.2 or better will ultimately be eligible for IET membership after completing the necessary "approved" further study at some later stage in their career.
+Students who achieve a BEng degree or class 2.2 or better will ultimately be eligible for IET membership after completing the necessary "approved" further study at some later stage in their career.

 Do you offer part-time degrees?

 No, we do not offer any part-time undergraduate degree courses.

 Who will be teaching me?

 The policy of the department is to allocate lectures to academic staff who have first-hand knowledge, through their research and professional experience, of the subjects they teach to ensure that their material is relevant.
 Technical staff and PhD students also assist in the delivery of practical teaching and problem classes.